budhasanjeev/budhasanjeev.github.io/README.md

-sanjeevbudhamagar.github.io
+budhasanjeev.github.io
 ===========================

-Hello All, This is my Portfolio.
+Namaste,
+This is my resume.
+I'm trying to run it as a tech blog. (coming soon)